Atquiya-Labiba/Historical-Architectural-Landmark-Recognizer/README.md

 - Chichen Itza (Mexico)

-## 1. Data Collection
+## Data Collection
    - A total of 3,686 images were collected using DuckDuckGo Image Search, covering 13 famous historical and architectural landmarks
    - Each landmark is assigned to its own folder in the [data/](./data/) directory

-## 2. Data Cleaning & Verification
    - All downloaded images were checked to ensure they were valid and not corrupted
    - Any failed images detected during verification were automatically removed from the dataset
-## 3. DataLoader
    - DataBlock is created to organize the dataset by images and their corresponding labels
    - The dataset is split into 90% training and 10% validation
    - Initial image resize: **128×128 pixels**.
    - Final augmentation resize: **224×224 pixels**.

-## 4. Data Augmentation
+## Data Augmentation
 - Data augmentation is applied to increase variety in the training data
 - RandomResizedCrop(224, min_scale=0.5) is used which randomly crops and resizes the images to 224×224 pixels

  After cleaning and removing failed images,the final dataset has 3,543 images of 13 different classes.
 Details on data preparation can be found [here](./notebooks/data_prep.ipynb)

-## 5. Training and Data Cleaning
+## Training and Data Cleaning
 - The model is trained using ResNet34 as base model and fine tuned for 3 epochs.
 After data cleaning the model is retrained for 3 epochs achieving accuracy of 97%
 - Three other models: EfficientNet B0, EfficientNet B1 and MobileNet V3 Small are used for comparison.
 - ResNet-34 performed best in our case because its capacity allows it to learn complex patterns effectively, even from a relatively small dataset, while remaining stable and less prone to underfitting compared to the other models.